Alaska Airlines pilot passes out midair, co-pilot lands plane

 SEATTLE A Seattle-bound Alaska Airlines flight made an emergency landing in Oregon after its veteran pilot passed out in the passenger cabin, in the second such fainting spell involving the U.S. carrier in 10 days, the airline said on Friday.

-"Doctors suspect he became ill due to food poisoning or the flu virus," McElroy said of the pilot, a 28-year aviation veteran, adding that none of the 116 passengers and five crew members on board the flight from Los Angeles was injured.
+"Doctors suspect he became ill due to food-poisoning or the flu virus," McElroy said of the pilot, a 28-year aviation veteran, adding that none of the 116 passengers and five crew members on board the flight from Los Angeles were injured.

 The pilot was hospitalized in Portland, and McElroy said the two fainting episodes were a "bizarre coincidence."